 Whether it’s just a ride around the town or a ride to the La Garrucha from the plaza give one a go!

 Stay At Europa Ecotours

 After a long day of traveling, it is likely you’ll spend a night or two in Jardin!
 If not, then how will you be able to connect with all the beauty that this picturesque Colombian pueblo has to offer?

 - Amazing tours

-If you want to room with a decent show private bathroom and some pretty nice view of the mountains, I found Europa Ecotours I great place!
+If you want to room with a private bathroom and a nice view of the mountains, I found Europa Ecotours I great place!
 It’s close to the square and a Pizza restaurant which you also must try.

 Here is another great recommendation for Jardin if looking for a more luxury style hotel or you feel like a rest from staying in hostels.